Tuggummi/TPF/README.md

 https://docs.fivem.net/docs/game-references/ped-models/

 __Comming soon__
-The thing I prioritize is making it so that the script saves exactly when the player exit.
+¤ The thing I prioritize is making it so that the script saves exactly when the player exit.
 This will be arriving very soon.
-I also plan on making a way to save the last ped, if you changed it and don't want it to change back every time.
+¤ I plan on making a way to save the last ped, if you changed it and don't want it to change back every time.
+¤ There will be coming a update to the config where you can edit what identifiers you want to save.
+Though not straight away.